thomasnield/kotlin-statistics/README.md

 Std Devs by lengths: {5=2.1416504538945342, 4=2.619584360585134, 7=0.0}
 ```

 These slicing operators are backed by a common `groupApply()` function, which can be used to implement other slicing operators easily.

 ## Slicing Using Data Classes

 You can slice on multiple fields using data classes with the `xxxBy()` operators as well.
-This is similar to using a GROUP BY on multiple fields in SQL:
+This is similar to using a GROUP BY on multiple fields in SQL.
+Below we slice a count and average defect of products by their `category` and `section`.

 ```kotlin
 //declare Product class